 - Funds shall be remitted in two phases: Phase 1 (50 percent of the total) — shall, in principle, be remitted within 30 days of the applicant’s signing of a contract with the Ministry and submission of a receipt.
 For Phase 2, the remaining funds shall be remitted within 45 days of review and approval by the Ministry, provided that sufficient documentation and relevant information is submitted by the deadline stated in the following paragraph.

-- Within one month of the project's completion, or by Nov.
-30 of the financial year in question, grant recipients shall submit paper copies of receipts, lists of actual expenditures, original expenditure receipts (especially for travel expenses, such as receipts from travel agencies, airline ticket stubs, and other original travel-related receipts), as well as medical insurance receipts, signed payment slip for artist fee, and other related receipts; and an implementation report for the Ministry to review and approve.
+- Within one month of the project’s completion, or by Nov.
+30 of that year, grant recipients shall submit paper copies of receipts, lists of actual expenditures, original expenditure receipts (especially for travel expenses, such as receipts from travel agencies, airline ticket stubs, and other original travel-related receipts), as well as medical insurance receipts, signed payment slip for artist’s fees, and other related receipts; and an implementation report for the Ministry to review and approve.
 Where submission of the aforementioned documentation is late or incomplete, the Ministry will inform the recipient of the deadline for submitting required documentation that is still outstanding.
-Where recipients have failed to submit said documentation or have submitted insufficient documentation, the Ministry will cancel the recipient's funding eligibility and declare the contract null and void.
+Where recipients have failed to submit said documentation or have submitted insufficient documentation, the Ministry will cancel the recipient’s funding eligibility and declare the contract null and void.
 In such cases, Phase 1 funding already provided shall be remitted to the Ministry in full by a date set by the Ministry.

 - Funding received shall be used for items listed in the submitted budget, and dates appearing on original receipts submitted for review must fall within the approved period.

-- The Ministry may ask that grant recipients and collaboration nominees comply with accepting media interviews, attending cultural events, etc., and comply with requests for introductory and promotional information about the philosophy and results of said project on the websites of the Ministry and its subordinate organizations as well as other broadcast and marketing channels.
+- The Ministry may ask that grant recipients and collaboration nominees comply with accepting media interviews or attending cultural events, and comply with requests for introductory and promotional information about the philosophy and results of said project on the websites of the Ministry and its subordinate organizations as well as other broadcast and marketing channels.

-- If, for unavoidable reasons or for reasons for which applicants cannot be held responsible, all or a portion of the contract content implementation is halted, the grant recipient shall immediately notify the Ministry.
+- If, for unavoidable reasons or for reasons for which applicants cannot be held responsible, all or a portion of the project implementation is halted, the grant recipient shall immediately notify the Ministry.
 After Ministry approval, written notification of termination or cancellation of said contract shall be provided.
 Grant recipient shall continue to provide the work or results report completed before termination of the contract.
-The Ministry shall do an accounting of costs based on contract standards for either remitting outstanding granted funds or receiving back excess granted funds.
+The Ministry shall do an accounting of costs based on contract standards for either remitting outstanding granted funds or withdrawing excess granted funds.